JetBrains/kotlin/INTEROP.md

 </div>

-Then run `cinterop` tool with something like (note that for host libraries not included in sysroot search paths for headers may be needed):
+Then run the `cinterop` tool with something like this (note that for host libraries that are not included in the sysroot search paths, headers may be needed):

 <div class="sample" markdown="1" theme="idea" mode="shell">